 Congress and the Federal Reserve have already pumped trillions of dollars into the economy to limit the Coronavirus’s economic damage.
 Additional stimulus is likely.
-However, once the immediate crisis has passed, elected officials will have to face the music.
+However, once the immediate crisis has passed, elected officials will face a debt reckoning.
 Their response could significantly alter how private businesses are valued, and how the owners of those companies asses their M&A opportunities.

 In late April 2020, the Congressional Budget Office projected a nearly $4 trillion annual deficit.
 Despite inconsistent rhetoric from Washington regarding the ballooning national debt, lawmakers and the White House will ultimately be compelled to bridge the enormous gap between revenues and spending.